-Ask a volunteer to switch off their video and audio for 10 seconds (so they can not see or hear what’s about to happen.)
+Ask a volunteer to switch off their video and audio for 10 seconds or, if possible, place them into the Waiting Room for a short while (so they can not see or hear what’s about to happen.)
 During this time, ask one other person to clearly nominate themselves as the leader.
 Immediately, ask everyone to start moving in front of their screens (mimicking their leader’s movements.)
 Ensure all moves are within the scope of the camera.
 Per normal play, invite the observer to identify who the leader is in as few guesses as possible.
 Repeat for several rounds.

 You Might Also Like...

 Active guessing game to sharpen observation skills.

 Fun variation of the classic Simon Says group exercise.